vanallenlab/2016-Mouw_ASCC/README.md

 bash ASCC-get_db.sh
 ```

-[Please click here to contact us](https://github.com/vanallenlab/2016-Mouw_ASCC/issues) if you have any questions, comments, or concerns about the paper or this repository.
+[Please click here to contact us](https://github.com/vanallenlab/2016-Mouw_ASCC/issues) if you have any questions, comments, or concerns about this repository.

+Please contact a corresponding author for any questions, comments, or concerns regarding the paper in general.